Eventornado blog

 Join a hackathon team as a user experience designer!

-The role of a UX designer at a hackathon is less about choosing the colours and shapes of the final product, and more about designing that unique “feel”—one that can’t be mimicked.
+The role of a UX designer at a hackathon is less about choosing the colors and shapes of the final product, and more about designing that unique “feel”—one that can’t be mimicked.

 Do you have experience in project management?
 Your future hackathon team needs you!